 movie locate toronto

-A Toronto film buff is on a mission to expose all the areas of Toronto that Hollywood has ever transformed into a movie set.
+A Toronto film buff made it his mission to expose all the areas of Toronto that Hollywood has ever transformed into a movie set.

-A web developer by day, Bramble launched the Instagram account Movie Locate back in February.
+A web developer by day, Bramble launched the Instagram account Movie Locate back in 2021 and ran it for a number of months.

-Inspired by other film buffs' obsessions with recreating photos based on movie scenes, Bramble shares before and after shots of areas around Toronto.
+Inspired by other film buffs' obsessions with recreating photos based on movie scenes, Bramble shared before and after shots of areas around Toronto.

-"Pre-pandemic I was an avid movie fan," said Bramble.
+"Pre-pandemic I was an avid movie fan," Bramble told blogTO back in 2023.
 "But during the pandemic, like everyone else, probably, I started watching more movies.

 "I was fascinated about how often Toronto would pop up in movies as other places."

-He's shared over 40 movie scenes so far, like the iconic scene from 1984's Police Academy shot in Kensington Market, a Christmas Story's use of Chop Suey Palace in East Chinatown, where Batifole is, and Hairspray at Gale's Snack Bar.
+He shared over 40 movie scenes, like the iconic scene from 1984's Police Academy shot in Kensington Market, a Christmas Story's use of Chop Suey Palace in East Chinatown, where Batifole is, and Hairspray at Gale's Snack Bar.

-Bramble says he especially likes the movies from the 1980s, which show how drastically different Toronto's landscape looks now.
+Bramble told blogTO he especially liked the movies from the 1980s, which showed how drastically different Toronto's landscape looks now.

 Lead photo by